mphitchman/DMB/README.md

 `app.py` - the streamlit app for the RJML  [Link to app](https://rjml-mlb24.streamlit.app) If the app is snoozing, feel free to wake it up!

 `app_all_leagues.py` - streamlit app for all three leagues.
-[Link to app](https://dmb-mlb24.streamlit.app) If the app is snoozing, feel free to wake it up!
+[Link to app](https://dmb-mlb24.streamlit.app) Feel free to contact me if you would like your DMB league added to the list!